Box office 0161 761 2216

 Supporting those with Dementia, Alzheimer’s or memory loss and their carers or supporters.
 Memory...

-The ALFA Metzo Junior Choir is a choir for ages 7-12 years.
-This workshop...
+The ALFA Metzo Junior Choir is a choir with a difference for ages 7-12...

 A choir for adults with some, little or no prior experience of choral singing.
 The group will be singing a range of genres and styles including contemporary, gospel, jazz, soul and music...